ethereum-optimism/op-analytics/src/op_analytics/datapipeline/models/code/account_abstraction/README.md

 The table is enriched by decoding the `innerHandleOp` traces to obtain the `sender` for each UserOp and then joining this back to all `innerHandleOp` subtraces.

-For each subtrace of an `innerHandleOp` trace we incude the following enriched columns:
+For each subtrace of an `innerHandleOp` trace we include the following enriched columns:

 * `matched_userop_trace_address`.
 The trace address of the parent `innerHandleOp` trace.
 * `matched_userop_sender`.
 The `sender` value that was obtained by decoding the parent `innerHandleOp` trace.